 g) the adoption of resolutions

-• regarding the conclusion of a disclosure agreement (pursuant to section 7.2.3 of the German Corporate Governance Code), stipulating that the (group) auditor shall inform the Supervisory Board or make a corresponding note in the audit report in the event that any facts are discovered during the audit which would render inaccurate the declaration of conformity made by the Board of Management and the Supervisory Board pursuant to article 161 of the German Stock Corporation Act (AktG),
+- regarding the conclusion of a disclosure agreement (pursuant to the recommendation in section D.10 of the German Corporate Governance Code), stipulating that the (group) auditor shall inform the Supervisory Board or make a corresponding note in the audit report in the event that any facts are discovered during the audit which would render inaccurate the declaration of conformity made by the Board of Management and the Supervisory Board pursuant to article 161 of the German Stock Corporation Act (AktG),

 (4) The Audit Committee shall prepare the invitation to tender for the (group) audit for the Supervisory Board and is responsible for the selection process in compliance with the statutory provisions in general and section 16 et seq. of the Audit Regulation in particular.

-(5) The chairperson of the Audit Committee and the chairperson of the Supervisory Board shall appoint the auditors and conclude the information agreement and the disclosure agreement.
+(5) The chairperson of the Audit Committee and the chairperson of the Supervisory Board shall appoint the auditors and conclude the information agreement, instruction agreement and the disclosure agreement.